- Section 194J: TDS on Professional Fees and Technical Services

 Interest for default in payment of installments of advance tax under Section 234C

-Section 234C of Income Tax Act specifically addresses interest for delays in paying individual installments of advance tax.
+Section 234C of the Income Tax Act specifically addresses interest for delays in paying individual installments of advance tax.
 The conditions for interest u/s 234C are discussed below.

-Condition | Interest Calculation |
+| Condition | Interest Calculation |

-1. Advance tax paid is less than 12% of Tax due on returned income on or before 15th June. | The difference between 15% of Tax due on returned income and advance tax paid till 15th June will be considered. |
+| 1.
+Advance tax paid is less than 12% of the Tax due on the returned income on or before 15th June. | The difference between 15% of Tax due on the returned income and the advance tax paid till 15th June will be considered. |

-2. Advance tax paid is less than 36% of Tax due on returned income on or before 15th September. | The difference between 45% of Tax due on returned income and advance tax paid till 15th September will be considered. |
+| 2.
+Advance tax paid is less than 36% of Tax due on returned income on or before 15th September. | The difference between 45% of Tax due on returned income and advance tax paid till 15th September will be considered. |

-3. Advance tax paid is less than 75% of Tax due on returned income on or before 15th December. | The difference between 75% of Tax due on returned income and advance tax paid till 15th December will be considered. |
+| 3.
+Advance tax paid is less than 75% of Tax due on returned income on or before 15th December. | The difference between 75% of Tax due on returned income and advance tax paid till 15th December will be considered. |

-4. Advance tax paid is less than 100% of Tax due on returned income on or before 15th March. | The difference between 100% of Tax due on returned income and advance tax paid till 15th March will be considered. |
+| 4.
+Advance tax paid is less than 100% of Tax due on returned income on or before 15th March. | The difference between 100% of Tax due on returned income and advance tax paid till 15th March will be considered. |

-Interest shall be levied at 1% per month or part of a month for a period of 3 months in cases (a), (b), and (c) above and for 1 month in case (d) above.
+Interest shall be levied at 1% per month or part of a month for a period of 3 months in cases (a), (b), and (c) above, and for 1 month in case (d) above.

 Now, suppose you have to file your return on 10.12.2018 against the due date of 31.07.2018.
 Your tax liability is Rs.
 30,000/- out of which Rs.
 25,000 has been paid as advance tax by you.